johanbrook/whiteboard/README.md

 ### `slugify($text)`

-"Slugifies" a text string, i.e. the function replaces spaces for hyphens, and non-ASCII characters for their equivalents.
+"Slugifies" a text string, i.e. the function replaces spaces for hyphens, and non-ASCII characters for their equivalents, and makes it all lowercase.

 	// In template:
 	$text = "This is a text string"
 	$slug = slugify($text);

-	// Produces => 'this-is-a-text-string'.
+	// $slug => 'this-is-a-text-string'.

+## HTML

+The theme's HTML is valid HTML5, complete with ARIA roles for accessability.

-## Javascript
+## Javascripts

 There's no crazy use of Javascript built in – that's up to you to write – but some Javascript files are included.
 In the `style/js` directory you'll find:

 - `html5.js`.
 Self-hosted HTML5 Shim for IE 8 and below.
 Automatically included in the `<head>`.
 Rather than using Google's I prefer using a local copy.
 Why?
 Imagine if Google Code would go down – every IE user with or below 8.0 would see a broken site.
+- `jquery-1.5.1.min.js`.
+Local copy of jQuery 1.5.1.
+- `jquery.hashgrid.js`.
+Superb grid tool.
+Sets up a customizable (through CSS) grid overlay which can be shown with the 'G' key.
+More info on [http://hashgrid.com](http://hashgrid.com/).
+- `jquery.retina.js`.
+If you're targeting the iPhone 4, this handy script will replace all regular images on your site with (by you created) high-res images named after Apple's "@2x" convention.
+- `jquery.smoothscroll.js`.
+Smoothscroll on anchor links.
+Automatically loaded.
+- `whiteboard.js`.
+The main script file.
+Automatically loaded.
+Put your custom code and setup functions here.

+## CSS

+Whiteboard is a Wordpress theme template only – there's no boilerplate CSS included.
+For that I recommend you to have a look at my [Sass framework](https://github.com/johanbrook/dyluni "Dyluni Framework").
+However, in the `style/css` directory, there are styles for the visual editor in wp-admin, styles for the login screen, and several patch files for IE.

 ## Other features